 Few would disagree that reading plays a crucial role in life.
 Scaffolding student cognition during reading can enhance student achievement.
 One of the techniques I employed as a young teacher included Reciprocal Teaching.
-In this blog entry, we’ll explore a new Google app in the context of powerful reading strategies.
+In this blog entry, you will see a few amazing reading apps you can try reciprocal teaching on.

 Effect Size of Reciprocal Teaching